Jerry Codiñera

-Jerry Herman Codiñera (born November 14, 1966) is a Filipino coach and retired professional basketball player of the Philippine Basketball Association (PBA).
+Jerry Herman Codiñera (born November 14, 1966) is a Filipino former coach and retired professional basketball player of the Philippine Basketball Association (PBA).
 He is nicknamed the "Defense Minister" for his prowess at the defensive end.
-He is the current head coach of the Bulacan Kuyas of the Maharlika Pilipinas Basketball League.

 Basketball career

-Collegiate / Amateur career
+Collegiate / amateur career

 Codiñera played college basketball at the University of the East.
-With Allan Caidic, they led the UE Red Warriors to back to back championship in 1984–1985, the last championship of the Red Warriors in UAAP.
+With Allan Caidic, they led the UE Red Warriors to back-to-back championships in 1984–1985, the last championship of the Red Warriors in UAAP.
 Prior to joining the PBA in 1988, he played for Magnolia in the Philippine Amateur Basketball League (PABL, now the Philippine Basketball League).

 Professional career

 For 12 seasons suiting up for Purefoods, Codiñera was one half of the most dominant duo to ever terrorize the All-Filipino hardcourts.
 But a trade split up his partnership with Alvin Patrimonio and saw him wear a new jersey for the first time since joining the PBA in 1988.
 On July 8, 1999, in the middle of the 1999 PBA Commissioner's Cup, he was traded to Mobiline for Andy Seigle.

-A perennial member of the All-Defensive Team, he was given the moniker "Defense Minister" for his tireless manning of the post.
-In fact, the 6-5 Codiñera was also a terror on the offensive end who had an unerring 18-foot jumpshot not normally found in big men.
-He came close to winning an MVP award in 1993 but lost to Patrimonio in the tightest race for the prestigious trophy in league history.
+A perennial member of the All-Defensive Team, he was given the moniker "Defense Minister" for his manning of the post.
+The 6-5 Codiñera also contributed on the offensive end with a mid-range jumpshot.
+He came close to winning an MVP award in 1993 but lost to Patrimonio in the tightest race in league history.
 He also won the first PBA Best Player of the Conference award back in the 1994 All-Filipino Cup.

-He is also a member of the 25 Best Players of all Time of PBA and Philippine men's national basketball team of the 1994 Asian Games.
+He is also a member of the "25 Best Players of all Time" of PBA and Philippine men's national basketball team of the 1994 Asian Games.

 His #44 jersey was retired along with Rey Evangelista's #7 by the Purefoods franchise on November 9, 2014, before their game against Ginebra at the Smart Araneta Coliseum.

 Coaching career

 He made his head coaching debut with the Teletech Titans in the Philippine Basketball League in 2006.
 He also served as one of the assistant coaches of the UP Fighting Maroons.

 In January 2011, he was named head coach of the University of the East Red Warriors.
 He was relieved of his coaching duties midway through the 2012 UAAP season after amassing a 1–6 win–loss record in the first round.
-He was later reassigned as UE Sports Consultant.
+He was later reassigned as UE sports consultant.

 On December 13, 2013, he took over the coaching duties for the Arellano Chiefs, replacing Koy Banal.
 In his first season with the Chiefs during the 2014 NCAA season, he helped the squad earn a remarkable 13–5 win–loss record as second place after the eliminations and secure a twice-to-beat advantage and ticket to the finals against San Beda Red Lions.